-Maybe you’ve noticed Mom and Dad’s house starting to decline: counters are dirty, shelves undusted.
+Maybe you’ve noticed Mum and Dad’s house starting to decline: counters are dirty, shelves undusted.
 Or perhaps your sister’s health is waning; she’s growing older and forgets to take her medications.
 Whatever the signs, you’re beginning to wonder if your loved one needs help around the house.
 Companionship care and homemaking offer just that: nonclinical assistance for those who need it, without leaving the comfort of home.

 What Is Companionship Care and Homemaking?

-From doing the laundry and taking out the garbage to reading out loud or playing cards, professionals in companionship care and homemaking serve as another body within the home.
+From doing the laundry and taking out the rubbish to reading out loud or playing cards, professionals in companionship care and homemaking serve as another body within the home.
 They’re available to help remind patients when to take their medications, keep up around the house and even drive someone to a hair appointment.
 Both services differ slightly in how they work.

 The purpose of companionship care is to offer company and friendship.
 Companions may help with certain household chores, such as laying out towels before a shower, but their primary purpose is to spend time with the patient.
-Grown children may want to hire companions to keep an eye on their aging parents, for example.
+Grown children may want to hire companions to keep an eye on their ageing parents, for example.
 Some of the services offered by companionship care include: